This post may contain affiliate links. Please see our disclosure policy.

 How to Make Meatballs without Breadcrumbs

-In a large bowl, combine the meat, seed flour, spices, salt and pepper.
-Use your hands to mix everything together till well-combined.
-Just don’t overwork the meat!
-Scoop with a spoon or cookie scoop and roll into 2 inch balls, placing them on a sheet pan with either foil or parchment.
+Step 2: Scoop the meatball mixture with a spoon or cookie scoop and roll into 2 inch balls, placing them on a sheet pan with either foil or parchment.

-To pan-sear – Preheat oven to 400 degrees Fahrenheit.
+Pan-seared: Preheat oven to 400 degrees Fahrenheit.
 In a cast iron pan over medium heat, add oil.
-Once warm, add meatballs and sear till just brown on all sides.
-Remove from the pan as they brown – they should not be cooked through.
+Once warm, add meatballs and sear till just brown on all sides, about 2 minutes.
+Remove from the pan as they brown.
+Return all the meatballs to the pan and bake for about 7-10 minutes, or until cooked through.

 Air Fryer Method